MarcFacerias/ColaborativeMPC-/experiments/test-bench/catkin_mrs/src/colab_mpc/src/readme.md

 deprecated: Old tests/codes
 Utilities: code that Euge wrote regarding general useful techniques

 LIST OF COMMENTED FILES

-* dc_4ih_Corridor
-* dc_hp_4LPVds_CASADI
-* PathFollowingCASADI_param_LPVds_NOROS
-* PathFollowingLPVMPV_independent_hyperplanes

 TODO LIST
-* Compare perfomance and check that the refactoring did indeed work (probs NL_EU_N not working and LPV does weird things)
-* Make one experiment with LPV to show Vicens
+* Make one experiment with LPV to show Vicens -> diumenge
-* None of them works at it should yikes
+* None of them works at it should yikes, fer repasada als del CASADI a FONDO dilluns